Dipanshu9131/AI-powered-Resume-Screening-and-Ranking-System/README.md

 # AI-Powered Resume Screening and Ranking System

 ## 🚀 Project Overview
-This project is developed as part of my **IT Internship under the AICTE TechSaksham Program**, in collaboration with **Microsoft and SAP**.
+This project is developed as part of my **Internship under the AICTE TechSaksham Program**, in collaboration with **Microsoft and SAP**.
 The **AI-Powered Resume Screening and Ranking System** leverages **Artificial Intelligence (AI)** and **Natural Language Processing (NLP)** to automate the hiring process by **extracting key details from resumes**, **ranking candidates**, and **detecting bias** to ensure **fair and efficient recruitment.**

 ---